 iTunes and iPod include features designed to assist those with hearing disabilities.

-iTunes can play both captioned (open and closed caption) and subtitled movies.
-And you can purchase or rent movies that include closed captions from the iTunes Store.
-In fact, iTunes is the first online store to offer digital downloads of captioned movies.
-You’ll also find captioned podcasts on iTunes U, such as those in The American Experience series produced by WGBH Boston.
+iTunes can play both captioned (open and closed caption) and subtitled videos.
+You can find captioned podcasts on iTunes U, such as those in The American Experience series produced by WGBH Boston.
 Because iTunes U and the iTunes Store continually add captioned content, you’ll want to visit often to check for new content.

 iPod Standard Audio Out Jack

 Thanks to the industry-standard 3.5-mm stereo headphone jack, you can connect a wide variety of headphones and externally amplified audio speakers to all iPod models to suit your needs.

 To help prevent hearing loss that may occur when listening to audio at high volume over long periods of time through earphones, all currently available iPod models include volume limit controls,allowing you to easily set the maximum listening volume.
 You can protect the maximum volume with a password, so it cannot be changed without permission.

 When you're listening to music on iPod touch (4th generation) and iPod nano (6th generation), the Mono Audio feature plays both stereo left and right audio channels in each earbud.